Piacenza: Modern era

-Chiefly due to the expansion of agriculture in the countryside surrounding Piacenza, the city progressed economically and a coin from the sixteenth century (that is displayed to the right) declares that by featuring the motto: Placentia floret ("Piacenza flourishes") on one of its sides.
+Chiefly due to the expansion of agriculture in the countryside surrounding Piacenza, the city progressed economically and a coin from the seventeenth century (that is displayed to the right) declares that by featuring the motto: Placentia floret ("Piacenza flourishes") on one of its sides.
 Also in the course of that century a new city wall was erected.
 Piacenza, as part of the Duchy of Milan, was ruled, at alternate times, by the Sforza and by France until 1521, when, under Pope Leo X, it became part of the Papal States.
 From 1545, following the creation of the Duchy of Parma and Piacenza by Pope Paul III to his son Pier Luigi Farnese, the city was ruled by the House of Farnese.

 Piacenza was the capital city of the duchy until Ottavio Farnese, Duke of Parma (1547–1586), moved the capital to Parma.
 The city underwent some of its most difficult years during the rule of Odoardo Farnese, Duke of Parma (1622–1646).
 Out of the population of 30,000 in the city between 6,000 and 13,000 Piacentini died from famine and plague.
 The city and its countryside were ravaged by bandits and French soldiers as well.